 2. Do things that are active.
 If you are teaching them to spell have them bounce up and down or catch a ball or move something from their left to right hand as they spell out a word.

-3. To develop the left and right connection, have them move their arms and legs across the body.
-I would have my students spell while punching their left arm to the right side of their body and visa versa.
+3. To develop the left-right connection, have them move their arms and legs across the body.
+I would have my students spell while punching their left arm to the right side of their body and vice versa.

 I am loving your blog and tips each day!
 We too don’t count with our boys and expect obedience right away too.
 Thanks for sharing!